Swansea City | Black History Month

 Routledge had played for eight different clubs before signing for the Swans in August 2011.
 Like Vorm, he made his debut against Manchester City, finally finishing the season with 30 first-team appearances to his name.

 Extremely comfortable with the ball at his feet, Routledge was not a great goal scorer, but a scorer of some great goals.

-He has been a regular on the team sheet for approaching 10 seasons, and won a League Cup winners’ medal in our victory over Bradford City in 2013.
+He was a regular on the team sheet for approaching 10 seasons, and won a League Cup winners’ medal in the victory over Bradford City in 2013.

-Dutch goalkeeper Vorm was signed from FC Utrecht for a fee worth £1.5 million, and made his debut in the club’s first ever Premier League game at Manchester City.
+Dutch goalkeeper Vorm, meanwhile, was signed from FC Utrecht for a fee worth £1.5 million, and made his debut in the club’s first ever Premier League game at Manchester City.

 He was an athletic keeper, and was adept at saving penalties.
 At the end of this historic first season he had kept 13 clean sheets.
 So impressive was his maiden season at the Liberty Stadium that, at the end of season awards dinner, he walked away with the Supporters’ Player of the Year Award, Players’ Player of the Year Award and the Away Player of the Year Award.

-He continued his impressive form in the following seasons before going to Tottenham Hotspur in July 2014, the same day as Ben Davies also joined Spurs and Gylfi Sigurdsson moved back to South Wales.
+He continued his impressive form in the following seasons before going to Tottenham Hotspur in July 2014.

 The success at Wembley in the League Cup final of 2013 meant that the club would play in the Europa League the following season.